roadtocode4u/spaceship/docs/reactjs/04-jsx/04-jsx.md

 `JSX` is a syntax extension for JavaScript that allows developers to write **HTML-like code** in their JavaScript files.
 JSX syntax allows developers to write HTML-like code in their JavaScript files, making it easier to create complex user interfaces.

+`JSX` Is extension to javascript syntax where we can write `html &js ` at the same place
 ### How JSX Works

 Think of JSX as a special type of HTML, but with some rules: